filamentphp/filament/packages/admin/docs/02-resources/01-getting-started.md

 php artisan make:filament-resource Customer --generate
 ```

-> Note: If your table contains Enum column, `doctrine/dbal` is unable to reverse-engineered it into a Type will crash.
-Hence Filament unable to generate the schema for your resource.
-Read more about this issue [#3819](https://github.com/doctrine/dbal/issues/3819#issuecomment-573419808)
+> Note: If your table contains Enum columns, `doctrine/dbal` is unable to scan your table and will crash.
+So, Filament unable to generate the schema for your resource if it contains Enum columns.
+Read more about this issue [here](https://github.com/doctrine/dbal/issues/3819#issuecomment-573419808).

 ### Handling soft deletes